ClimateChangeInstitute/anttframework/AntT/README.md

 ## Building

-The project can be built by running maven from this directory.
+The project can be built by running maven from this (AntT) directory.
 Typing

 ```bash
 mvn clean verify